Help almost 209,000 Kansas families make ends meet

 Why does this matter to Kansas?

-Helps Kansas families make ends meet.
-The Kansas EITC provides low- and moderate-income families with a needed income boost that can help them meet basic needs and cover the cost of child care and transportation, which helps them find and keep a job.
+- Helps Kansas families make ends meet.
+The Kansas EITC provides low- and moderate-income families with a needed income boost that can help them meet basic needs and cover the cost of child care and transportation, expenses that help recipients find and keep a job.

-Has a lasting effect on Kansas’ children.
-Low-income children in families whose income is increased through initiatives like the EITC do better and go further in school.
+- Has a lasting effect on Kansas’ children.
+Low-income children in families whose income is increased through initiatives like the EITC do better and go further in school and in life.
 As a result, they work more hours and earn higher incomes as adults.
 This is good for all Kansans and our economy because it puts more individuals and families on solid ground and fewer in need of help over the long haul.

-To learn more about how you can help to protect the EITC in Kansas or to join our coalition of supporters, contact KCEG Executive Director Annie McKay.
+To learn more about how you can help to protect the EITC in Kansas or to join our coalition of supporters, contact the KCEG office at firstname.lastname@example.org.